 Dated 1 May 1974, the 99-year head lease expires at the end of 2073, and with it will expire all assignments to individual suites.
+As 1974 was the first year, the mid-point of the 99-year lease term is at the end of June, 2023, and there will be/are 50 years remaining at the end of 2022.
 Of 211 suite assignments in the building, 195 were sold, while Westsea Construction retained 16 that the company runs as rentals and to house site managers.

 At page 13 you’ll see that the head lease was signed twice by builder George Mulek, first on behalf of lessor (property owner / landlord) Westsea Construction and on then behalf of lessee (tenant) Capital Construction Supplies.
 The resulting lease between two companies that he largely owned outright allowed for the sale of each suite’s lease assignment, a few of which are on the housing re-sale market at any given time.
 The lease allows the landlord to vet every re-sale of an assignment so it could veto, say, a pending purchase by a known criminal.